anupmaharzn/walmart-sales-data-analysis/README.md

 # Generic Question

--How many unique cities does the data have?
+- How many unique cities does the data have?
--In which city is each branch?
+- In which city is each branch?

 # product